-October is Cybersecurity Awareness Month and 2023 marks its twentieth anniversary.
-This year the theme centers on four key behaviors:
+October is Cybersecurity Awareness Month and 2024 marks its twenty-first anniversary.
+This year the theme continues to focus on four key behaviors:

 - Using strong passwords along with a password manager